shimaore/huge-play/middleware/reference_in_pouchdb.coffee.md

           .get id
           .catch -> _id:id

+Merge tags (but keep them ordered)

+        tags = new Set doc.tags
+        for tag in data.tags when not tags.has tag doc.tags.push tag

 Merge calls (but keep them ordered)
 Note: we use the parameter `call` and completely ignore the values in `data.calls`.